tom-ai/link-shortener/README.md

 A very basic link shortener using the Bitly API.

 1. Clone from GitHub
+2. `cd` into directory
-2. Run `npm start`
+3. Run `npm start`

 ## Notes

 Link to the Bitly docs: https://dev.bitly.com/

+It's written in JavaScript, but this is not ideal.
 It should be typed (TypeScript).
 For example, the component state (i.e. 'typing'/'error'/'success') could utilize a union type.

-## Testing
+## Tests Inlcude:

-* Tests for UI elements and user interactions
+- UI elements and user interactions
-* Mocking fetch to test happy path
+- "Happy path", mocking fetch